NeilCannon/omnibus/README.md

 #### What if I want more than one object of a given class on the Bus?
 If you really need this, you can publish & subscribe using the extra optional 'channelId' String parameter.
 An alternative is to create a few wrapper classes for the different values.

+#### How do I force a refresh, or clear a value?
+Calling invalidate(Class) will force the Provider to provide a new value, or simply clear the value from the Bus if there is no Provider.